DSG-UPC/events-cache/README.md

 # events-cache

+This repository contains three different things:

+- ereports-postgres: a postgres database.
+Files are in [database folder](database).
-Service that subscribes to certain blockchain events and stores them in a database.
-On the other side, it exposes this data with a basic API.
+- ereports-events: a service that subscribes to eReuse-Blockchain events and saves them to ereports-postgres.
+Files are in [events](events).
+- ereports-api: an HTTP API that serves database content and manages stamps.
+Files can be found in [api](api).

 ## Install

+Ereports-api and ereports-events are npm projects, which means they can be installed and executed following the conventional steps:

-Run `npm install` to install the dependencies.
-Also, `cp .env.example .env` and fill the fields with your postgres, blockchain and api parameters.
+Inside one of the projects folders, run `npm install` to install the dependencies.
+Also, `cp .env.example .env` and fill the fields.

 Refer to [database README](database/README.md) for instructions on how to set up the postgres database.

 ## Execution

-Run `npm run events` to execute events logging service, which subscribes to certain events and stores them in the postgres database.
-Run `npm run api` to run the api.
+Both ereports-api and ereports-events have development scripts in package.json.
+Run `npm start` to execute a single time or `npm run dev` to reload every time a file changes.

 ## What does it do?